Co1lin/notes/docs/CSAPP/5 MIPS Basis.md

 - Faults: page fault → re-execute the instruction; Recoverable

-- Aborts: parity error (results from irregular changes to data), machine check → exist
+- Aborts: parity error (parity, the evenness or oddness of an integer; results from irregular changes to data), machine check → exist

 Asynchronous exception: